NTLx/CMTools/user_manual.md

 A: Yes, you can select files from multiple directories in the file selection dialog.

+**❓ Q: Windows shows a security warning when I try to run CMTools.
+Is it safe?**

+A: Yes, CMTools is completely safe.
+The warning appears because the application is not digitally signed with a commercial certificate.
+This is common for open-source and independent software.
+Here's how to safely run CMTools:

+**Method 1: Windows SmartScreen**
+1. When you see "Windows protected your PC", click `More info`
+2. Click `Run anyway` button
+3. CMTools will start normally

+**Method 2: Windows Security Center**
+1. If Windows Security blocks the file, go to `Windows Security` → `Virus & threat protection`
+2. Under "Virus & threat protection settings", click `Manage settings`
+3. Scroll down to "Exclusions" and click `Add or remove exclusions`
+4. Click `Add an exclusion` → `File` and select `cmtools.exe`
+5. The file will be permanently trusted

+**Method 3: File Properties**
+1. Right-click on `cmtools.exe` and select `Properties`
+2. Check the box `Unblock` at the bottom (if present)
+3. Click `OK` and try running the application again

+**Why this happens:**
+- CMTools is distributed as a portable application without commercial code signing
+- Windows treats unsigned software with caution as a security measure
+- This is normal behavior and doesn't indicate any actual security risk
+- Many legitimate open-source applications show similar warnings

 # 📖 CMTools 用户手册

 ## 1. 📜 简介